 Are you wondering if you should invest in gold for retirement?
 Let us walk you through the pros and cons of this strategy.

-Gold is known as a safe haven investment that people from all walks of life can turn to in times of turmoil.
-While its price rises and falls, interest is fairly constant.
+Gold is known as a safe-haven investment that people from all walks of life can turn to in times of turmoil.
+While its price rises and falls, interest in the sector is fairly constant.